 Jude Davison’s Circo de Teatro – Live Performance at the Capitol Theatre in Nelson BC, January 2010.
 Produced, Directed and Edited by Amy Bohigian.
 Shot on Panasonic HVX200′s operated by Amy Bohigian, Katherine Pettit and Peter Schramm.

 This video was a collaborative effort between the youth participants and Watershed Productions.
 All youth participants were given video training and cameras as an integral part of their Peacecamp experience.
 As a result, the final video is a combination of footage shot by the youth and Watershed Productions.
+Produced in 2009.

 This video, one of six short 2-6 minute videos, provides an overview of The Centre for Innovative and Entrepreneurial Leadership.
 (CIEL) strengthens communities by helping them become more business-friendly, more culturally vibrant, and more sustainable.
 We also assist them in improving leadership and enhancing community involvement.
+Produced in 2008.